 How does ConvoProxy work?
-(Version 2.x and later)

-ConvoProxy runs on a Synology/QNAP NAS/Linux or Windows machine.
-When a streamer asks for a media file, ConvoProxy will contact the ordinary media server and - acting as a ‘man-in-middle’ or ‘proxy’ - convolves and transcodes data sent by the other server.
+ConvoProxy runs on a Synology/QNAP NAS or aLinux box.
+When a streamer asks ConvoProxy for a media file, it will contact the ordinary media server and - acting as a ‘man-in-middle’ - ‘proxy’ - convolves and transcodes data sent by the other server.
 The regular media server does not need to run on the same machine/box as ConvoProxy.
-If box running ConvoProxy is, e.g., called xxx, ConvoProxy will present itself as ConvoProxy[xxx]
+If the device running ConvoProxy is, e.g., called xxx, ConvoProxy will present itself as ConvoProxy[xxx]

 Which source media types does ConvoProxy support?